ssenmosip/mosip-temp-documentation/Home.md

-MOSIP acronym for Modular Open Source Identity Platform helps governments of countries to build a digital identity system.
-Using this, every Individual of a country can be given a Unique Identity Number (UIN).
-This helps in inclusivity and accessibility of all Individuals without disparity or discrimination.
+The Modular Open Source Identity Platform (MOSIP) helps Governments and other user organizations implement a digital, foundational identity system in a cost effective way.
+Nations can use MOSIP freely to build their own identity systems.
+Being modular in its architecture, MOSIP provides flexibility to countries in how they implement and configure their systems, and helps avoid vendor lock-in.

 MOSIP provides the following basic features
 * acquire an Individual's identity data